 The researchers who compiled the information for the database have varying viewpoints on capital punishment.
 Our overriding objective is to provide accurate research on the death penalty that is both reliable and transparent.
 In order to maximize the transparency of our data, we provide sources for each fact cited in the database so that readers can gauge for themselves the accuracy of our analysis.
 On occasion, we analyze legal or political developments in our answers to questions that call for a more subjective assessment, but even here, readers should be able to verify our analysis by looking to the original sources.

 There is also a great deal of qualitative information on the website regarding international legal issues and best practices.
 Our overall aim, with regard to these sections of the website, is to promote the application of international norms that restrict the application of the death penalty.
-We are currently developing a manual of best practices for attorneys who represent individuals facing the death penalty that aims to improve the quality of justice for indigent defendants around the world.
+We have also developed a manual of best practices for attorneys who represent individuals facing the death penalty that aims to improve the quality of justice for indigent defendants around the world.

 How do I search the database?